 Vault Toilet (1)

-Directions: Travel Highway 101 to 1 mile north of Forks, turn east onto Forest Service Road 29.
-Drive 5 miles and campground is on the right or south side of road.
+From Forks, WA travel north on US Highway 101 for one mile.
+Then turn east onto Forest Service Road 29 and drive 5 miles and campground is on the south side of road.

 A half mile “adventure” trail is open to bicycles.